carpentries-incubator/cwl-novice-tutorial/_episodes/04-reusing_tools.md

 ---
-title: "Resources for Reusing Tools and Scripts"
+title: "4.
+Resources for Reusing Tools and Scripts"
 teaching: 0
 exercises: 0
 questions: